What should your expectations be for online counseling, online therapy, or online psychotherapy in #NYC?

 5) It may be less advice-centered or directive than you might be wishing for – just give me the roadmap, dammit!

 You may expect that your online therapist is privy to some amazing information that will change your life for the better as soon as it is shared with you.
 Oh, how I wish this were the case!
 I promise I would share it with you if I had it.
 Instead, adjust your expectations to think of your online therapist as your guide who will help you learn as much as you possibly can about yourself and about how you operate as you navigate your life in NYC.

 I hope this helps you start to frame your expectations regarding online therapy in NYC.
-Each online therapist is different, however, so if you’d like to know more about what to expect specifically from working with me for online therapy, I encourage you to contact me here to schedule a free 20-minute phone consultation.
+Each online therapist is different, however, so if you’d like to know more about what to expect specifically from working with me for online therapy, I encourage you to click here to read more about my practice or to contact me here to schedule a free 20-minute phone consultation.